ncatlab/nlab-content/pages/0/2/9/2/2920/content.md

 The existence of Bousfield localizations for [[cellular model categories]] was established in [Hirschhorn (2002), Ch.
 4](#Hirschhorn02) and for [[combinatorial model categories]] in [Barwick (2010), Thm.
 4.7](#Barwick10) (based on [Smith's theorem](combinatorial+model+category#SmithTheorem)) with discussion for the special case of [[simplicial model categories]] also in [Lurie (2009), around A.3.7.3](#Lurie).

-## Left and right localization at a class of morphisms
+## Left localization at a class of morphisms

 \begin{definition}\label{LeftLocalization}
 The __[[localization of a model category|left localization]]__ of a [[model category]] $C$ with respect to a class of morphisms $S$ in $C$ is the [[initial object]] (if it exists) $C \to L_S C$ in the following category: